Supporting a Safe & Welcoming Downtown

 Ensuring a Clean & Beautiful Downtown

-As we prepare to welcome workers and visitors back downtown, DSA, with funding from the Metropolitan Improvement District, is stepping up efforts to ensure a clean and beautiful center city.
+As we welcome workers and visitors back downtown, DSA, with funding from the Metropolitan Improvement District, is stepping up efforts to ensure a clean and beautiful center city.
 In the coming months, we’ll be investing more than $650,000 in additional cleaning equipment, including more power trikes and pickup trucks, which allow our team to get to clean-ups more quickly.
 We’re hiring an additional 12 Clean Team ambassadors, and contracting for additional cleaning services, including pressure-washing and graffiti removal, at key entry points to downtown.

 We’ll also continue to bring large-scale outdoor art installations to downtown and transform empty storefronts with art and activities.
 To support those efforts, we’ve set aside $250,000 of MID funding.